NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR

 The About Us section describes our backgrounds and something about where and why we have been traveling.
 Links to more detailed information about us and more detailed descriptions of where we have been are found in this section.

 Natural history photography has been one of our interests and in the “near” future (always just a few months from now) we will be advertising some of our images.
-These images will be include supplementary text and will be intended (in part) for educators and educational use.
+These images will be include supplementary text and will be intended (in large part) for educators and educational use.
 This material will be available under our Photography tab.
-In this section you will find right now a short course on field photography, intended for biologists, but also of value to any anyone interested in nature who takes photos.
+In this section you will now find a short course on field photography, intended for biologists, but also of value to any anyone interested in nature who takes photos.

-We have given many Talks over the years, mostly to our Central Oklahoma Cactus and Succulent Society.
+We have given many presentations over the years, mostly to our Central Oklahoma Cactus and Succulent Society.
 We are now putting these talks online; they can be freely used by other cactus and succulent societies (or other organizations) in the US and abroad.

 Finally, our blog post page, providing short comments on subjects related to our activities, and mentioning updates to the webpage can be found in Updates.